ahmet-uyar/parallel-merge-sort/README.md

 ![Performance Comparison](/docs/perf-compare.png)

 ## Conclusion
-In summary, parallel merge sort with double merging algorithm provides a nice performance gain compared to the parallel merge sort implemented in Java Library.
+* In summary, parallel merge sort with double merging algorithm provides a nice performance gain compared to the parallel merge sort algorithm implemented in Java Library.
-I hope these programs may be helpful for those people who would like to learn parallel programming with barriers or fork-join framework.
+* I hope these programs may be helpful for those people who would like to learn parallel programming with barriers or fork-join framework.
 Parallel merge sort is a good example problem to study when learnin parallel programming.

 ## Further Study
-It would be interesting to see the performance gains in systems with higher number of cores.
+* It would be interesting to see the performance gains in systems with higher number of cores.
-Implementation of double merging with fork-join can be done.
-In that case, two children threads need to synchronize with each other when performing merging.
-That is kind of problematic with ForkJoin framework.
+* Implementation of double merging with fork-join can be done.
+In that case, two children threads need to synchronize with each other when performing simultaneous merging.
+That is kind of problematic with ForkJoin framework however.